perima/bia-workshop/README.md

 Run the command ```amplify push``` to update our cloud backend and select Yes when asked if you want to continue.

-## Create the text identification component
+## Create the text identification react component

+Create a new empty file  **src/TextIdentification.js** and paste the source code below.

 ```javascript